List Price US $299

 Turn Initiation/Response

 The Burton Step On Binding is massively responsive and just short of hard booting if you go with more responsive bindings like the Ion and Photons.
-The mellower boots help but you still have a much more responsive binding than most or all traditional strap bindings.
-This is personally a little to much for me but I really like the symmetrical response in comparison to the Re:Flex and EST strap bindings.
-They feel asymmetrical in comparison with the toe side feeling slower than heel side.
+The mellower boots help, but you still have a much more responsive binding than most or all traditional strap bindings.
+This is personally a little too much for me, but I really like the symmetrical response in comparison to the Re:Flex and EST strap bindings.
+They feel asymmetrical in comparison, with the toe side feeling slower than the heel side.
 I hope they keep mellowing out the response as they refine the design because it can make moderate to easy turning boards feel very twitchy at first.

 Shock Absorption

-There is very good slow speed cushy landing friendly shock absorption happening with the Burton Step On Binding.
-It isn’t super damp though.
+There is very good slow-speed, cushy landing, and landing-friendly shock absorption happening with the Burton Step On Binding.
+It isn’t super damp, though.
 I wish they had rubber over the plastic that comes in contact with the board to dampen the ride more like many other brands do.

 Boot Support

-So with the Burton Step On Binding you have no straps but you depending on the boot you get you can get an ankle strap attached to the Ion and Photon.
+So with the Burton Step On Binding, you have no straps, but depending on the boot you get, you can get an ankle strap attached to the Ion and Photon.
 That is the way to go for me and my crew.
-I was fascinated by the Kendo Step On’s because Kendo’s have been my daily drivers for a few years now but after experiencing the Rulers without that strap it gave me pause.
+I was fascinated by the Kendo Step On’s because Kendo’s have been my daily drivers for a few years now but after experiencing the Rulers without that strap, it gave me pause.

 Adjustability

 There is literally no stance width adjustability on traditional insert boards.
-If you get a channel system board it is infinite but with all other boards you are limited to the insert pattern.
-You cannot slide a binding tip to tail at all as there is only one place to put in your screws so it will be hard to get your stance width.
+If you get a channel system board, it is infinite, but with all other boards, you are limited to the insert pattern.
+You cannot slide a binding tip to the tail at all as there is only one place to put in your screws, so it will be hard to get your stance width.

-Boot to binding adjustability is better but very limited.
+Boot-to-binding adjustability is better but very limited.
 The new disc covers every system out there instead of in the past having one disc for each.
 That means you only have 2 holes to move your boot backward or flip it around to go forward to center the binding/boot on the board.
-If you are in the middle of the suggested sizing you should be good but if you are on the upper or lower end you won’t be able to center your boot in the binding and you won’t always be able to center your boot on the board for more symmetrical response.
+If you are in the middle of the suggested sizing, you should be good, but if you are on the upper or lower end, you won’t be able to center your boot in the binding, and you won’t always be able to center your boot on the board for a more symmetrical response.
 There is very little high back rotation or forward lean adjustability as well.

 Conclusion

-So the Burton Step on Binding is not without flaws and I personally prefer the Genesis Step On’s mellower flex better.
-However, this, along with all of Burton’s Step On bindings are the only bindings that don’t sacrifice shock absorption or that modern feel underfoot.
-On top of that you get a shit ton of response.
+So the Burton Step on Binding is not without flaws, and I personally still prefer using regular old strap-in bindings.
+Of all the Step On bindings, I still prefer the Genesis Step On’s mellower flex better.
+However, this, along with all of Burton’s Step On bindings, are the only bindings that don’t sacrifice shock absorption or that modern feel underfoot.
+On top of that, you get a shit ton of response.

-If this Burton Step On Binding review helped, we’d appreciate if you:
+If this Burton Step On Binding review helped, we’d appreciate it if you:

 Burton Step On Binding Past Reviews